 If there is one thing search engine optimization (SEO) professionals can agree on, it is that nothing remains the same for long.
 Techniques and strategies for optimizing webpages change constantly; what worked in the past may no longer be sufficient to produce results going forward.
 Search ranking also changes constantly, with some sites experiencing wild swings in position from week to week and even from day to day.
 This is referred to as “search volatility”.
 While there are no concrete answers as to why certain sites experience volatility over time, there is a tool now available to monitor this phenomenon.
-The tool is SEMrush’s “Sensor”.
-In this guide, we’ll explore Sensor, including how it works and what it can help SEO teams accomplish as they roll out new optimization campaigns.
+The tool is SEMrush’s Sensor.
+In this guide, about serp feature volatility, we’ll explore sem rush sensor, including how it works and what it can help SEO teams accomplish as they roll out new optimization campaigns.

 What is Search Volatility?

-In simple terms, search volatility is the natural fluctuation of rankings for domains and keywords.
+In simple terms, search volatility or serp feature volatility is the natural fluctuation of rankings for domains and keywords.
 This fluctuation is monitored by many SEO professionals as a means of determining whether or not the major search engines like Google have updated or changed their core algorithms.

 When Google rolls out a major update to the search algorithm, it is only natural to expect shifts in rankings for a given website.
 The search engine company typically makes one or more major algorithm updates each year.
 Less understood are the smaller, incremental updates, which may take place at any time or even without an announcement by Google.
 Just like the major updates, these small revisions to the algorithm can influence search rankings.
 Search volatility, then, is the rise and fall of rankings for a given keyword over time.

-Developed by SEMrush, one of the leading providers of cutting-edge tools for the SEO industry, Sensor is a proprietary online platform that allows one to investigate search volatility across categories.
+what does the semrush sensor score refer to?
+Developed by SEMrush “semrush sensors”, one of the leading providers of cutting-edge tools for the SEO industry, Sensor is a proprietary online platform that allows one to investigate search volatility across categories.
 The platform uses a fixed set of keywords to measure shifts in volatility.
 Users may see the “score” of a given category shift throughout the day.
+Seek for what does the semrush sensor score refer to in order to learn more.

 Sensor offers numerous tools and datasets for SEO professionals to evaluate volatility scores.
 Some of the primary datasets include: